I had a trampoline when I was a kid. So I’m biased. I love jumping.

 This is the classic style.
 For group training environments, steel plyo boxes can still make the most sense, because you can pile a dozen of them of different sizes in a nested stack for efficient storage in a corner.

 You can get them from Rogue, or if you don’t need higher than 24″ then you can get the j/fit steel plyo boxes on Amazon for a lower price.
-We sell some nice ones that go up to 42″ and currently are a little cheaper than Rogue with shipping.

 3-in-1 Wood Boxes